passcod/blook/src/technical/starting-electronics/index.md

 Syringes will usually come with tips but buying a pack of spares in the diameter you prefer will not cost a lot and will ensure you're not at the mercy of whatever tip size the manufacturer included.

+It's really easy to push more stuff out the syringe than you need, so always keep something to wipe the nozzle with.
+If you have a soldering iron sponge, use it for this [instead of cleaning](#iron-cleaning)!

 ### Syringe applicators